tzcnt/TooManyCooks/README.md

 ## TooManyCooks
 TooManyCooks is a runtime for C++20 coroutines.
 Its objectives are:
 - seamless intermingling of cpu-bound, i/o bound, and heterogeneous (GPU/TPU/NPU/etc...) execution in the same code path
-- performance
+- maximum performance
 - minimum boilerplate and clean interface
 - simple upgrade path for existing libraries

 It provides:
-- a blazing fast work-stealing thread pool (`ex_cpu`) that supports both coroutines and regular functors
+- a blazing fast lock-free work-stealing thread pool (`ex_cpu`) that supports both coroutines and regular functors
+- automatic, hardware-optimized thread configuration via [hwloc](https://www.open-mpi.org/projects/hwloc/)
 - a global executor instance so you can submit work from anywhere
-- automatic, hardware-optimized thread configuration via [hwloc](https://www.open-mpi.org/projects/hwloc/)
 - support for multiple priority levels
 - building blocks:
   - `task<result_t>` is TMC's native coroutine type